j13343sh/Rune-Factory-Inheritance-Research/articles/Messhilite-Inheritance.md

 - Messhilite Inheritance appears consistent with Candidate Count-based interpretation.
 - The observed behavior remains observation-based.
-- Validation results may provide practical support for the broader Candidate Count Model.
+- Validation results support consistency with the broader Candidate Count Model, but do not prove the internal implementation.
 - Future observations may further refine this conceptual model.

 ---